 Known locally as “The Hardest Working Man in Atheism,” Jerry Schiffelbein

-Seattle Atheists, and treasurer of the Greater Seattle Chapter of Americans
+has served on the boards of Humanists of Washington, Seattle Atheists, the Greater Seattle Chapter of Americans

-United for the Separation of Church and State.
+United for the Separation of Church and State, Camp Quest, and the University of Washington’s Secular Student Union.
 He also organizes several

 Meetup groups, including Secular Seattle, Heathens Do It Better, and the